 - blue-tinged lips and fingertips

 - clammy, pale, cold skin

 - unconscious, unresponsive

 How is fentanyl addiction treated?

 Fentanyl addiction is classified as an opioid use disorder.
-The condition is treated with medical detox, followed by an integrated addiction treatment programme at an inpatient or outpatient rehab facility.
+The condition is treated with medical detox, followed by an integrated addiction treatment Program at an inpatient or outpatient rehab facility.
 Medicine is prescribed to manage withdrawal symptoms, and psychotherapy is recommended for long-term recovery.

 The NDA has recently approved Lofexidine (Lucemyra) to treat opioid withdrawal symptoms.
 The drug is an opioid antagonist and acts on the central nervous system, providing mild pain relief, relaxation, and sedation.
 Lofexidine is similar to Clonidine, which has been used for a long time to treat opioid withdrawal symptoms.
 The problem with Clonidine is it can cause low blood pressure.